PHACDataHub/git_github_intro/class1.md

 ## Creating a repository

-If you have taken Intro to R or Intro to Python through fredhutch.io, you should be familiar with projects as a way to organize your work.
+If you have used R or Python,
+you should be familiar with projects as a way to organize your work.
-A project is a single folder containing the files associated with a unit work work, like a chapter of a thesis/dissertation, analysis for a manuscript, or a monthly report.
+A project is a single folder containing the files associated with a unit of work, like a chapter of a thesis/dissertation, analysis for a two-pager, or a monthly report.

-> "Folder" and "directory" will be used interchangeable for the purposes of this lesson.
+> "Folder" and "directory" will be used interchangeably for the purposes of this lesson.
 > Similarly, "project" and "repository" are generally analogous for our purposes.

 Git tracks changes associated with repositories.